-As part of our launch of multi-chain support, customers who previously sent USDC, MATIC, or ETH on the Polygon network when it was unsupported will now be credited for their funds.
+As part of our launch of multi-chain support, customers who previously sent USDC, MATIC, or ETH on the Polygon network or ETH or DAI on the Optimism network (when these networks were unsupported) will now be credited for their funds.

 Customers will receive the amount of crypto that was sent on the original send date, not the value that it was worth on that date.